Item Coversheet

 The overall goals of the program are to: a) reduce shootings and homicides in Orlando; and b) prevent incidents of gun violence among program participants.
 An independent evaluation will be carried out to measure the extent to which these goals are achieved.

-Fiscal & Efficiency Data:
+Fiscal and Efficiency Data:

 Fiscal impact statement is attached.